versia-pub/docs/docs/extensions/polls.md

 }
 ```

-When rendering the poll options, clients **SHOULD** display emojis as recommended by the [Custom Emojis](/extensions/custom-emojis) extension.
+When rendering the poll options, clients **SHOULD** display emojis as recommended by the [Custom Emojis](./custom-emojis) extension.

 ### Poll Results

 Clients **SHOULD** display poll results as a percentage of votes.
-For example, if 10 users voted for the first option, and 5 users voted for the second option, the first option should be displayed as 66.67%, and the second option should be displayed as 33.33%.
+For example, if 10 users voted for the first option, and 5 users voted for the second option, the first option should be displayed as 66.67%, and the second option should be displayed as 33.33%. (with the third option being 0%)

-Clients **SHOULD** display the number of votes for each option.

-Clients **SHOULD** display the total number of votes.
+Clients **SHOULD** display the number of votes for each option, and the total number of votes.

 ###  Sending Votes

 Clients **SHOULD** allow users to vote on polls.
-When a user votes on a poll, the client **MUST** send a `POST` request to the poll's Publication URI with the following JSON object in the body:
+When a user votes on a poll, the client **MUST** send a `POST` request to the poll's [Note](../objects/note) URI with the following JSON object in the body:

 ```json5
 {